genderkit/genderkit/_resources/capacity.md

 Unless there is significant evidence to show you don't meet these criteria, you are assumed to have capacity to consent.

+The Mental Capacity Act (2005) relates to adults aged 16 and older.
+However, the standard of *Gillick competence* means that the same criteria broadly apply to those under the age of 16 {% cite gillick %}.

 If you're worried that your *capacity to consent might be denied*, you could consider bringing an advocate to medical appointments; this could be a friend or relative, or someone experienced in medical advocacy.